How-to-Learn-to-Code/git_course_management/README.md

 ```

 ### Setup (Quick)
-This wil  create a repository named after each students' username. `repoNames` below can be any list that is parallel to `userNames`.
+This will  create a repository named after each students' username. `repoNames` below can be any list that is parallel to `userNames`.
 ```{r}
 setup_course_repos(repoNames = userNames, userNames = userNames, orgName, teamName, auth)
 ```